albertan017/HICL/README.md

 # HICL
-Official code for HICL: Hashtag-Driven In-Context Learning for Social Media Natural Language Understanding
+The official implementation of the paper HICL: Hashtag-Driven In-Context Learning for Social Media Natural Language Understanding